Shaping tomorrow’s unlimited consumer experiences

 When service providers deploy 5G, consumer satisfaction will depend on consistent and effective network evolution.
 It’s imperative to understand whether the vision set out by current wireless technologies and telecom service providers' offerings – specifically mobile broadband plans – meet today’s consumer expectations.

 In order to understand customer experiences in real-time, service providers need detailed insights and the importance of measuring customer experiences daily cannot be underestimated.
-Ericsson Expert Analytics measures the perceived customer experience for each subscriber, providing actionable insights based on data collected in real-time from network elements and probes, as well as from operations and business support systems.
+Telecom Analytics measures the perceived customer experience for each subscriber, providing actionable insights based on data collected in real-time from network elements and probes, as well as from operations and business support systems.

 Consumers don’t always know what they will do next, at least not as well as artificial intelligence and a lot of data can.
 This year at MWC we showcased our Ericsson Operations Engine, built to help transform operations with efficiency, performance and security.
 Our operations engine uses AI and automation to dynamically allocate resources, ensuring consistent quality across the network.
 With the ability to rapidly solve complex challenges, AI is essential to network design, operations, and optimization.